Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 }
 ```

-The API Service is now registered with its associated API definition in Amplify Central and can be viewed in the Service Registry.
+The API Service is now registered with its associated API definition in Amplify and can be viewed in the Service Registry.

 ### Update with a new version of the API